 - Failure to diagnose/delayed diagnosis/misdiagnosis

 Bringing Your Claim

 If you are looking to bring a medical malpractice claim against the medical professional who harmed you while you were in the hospital, you should first retain the services of an experienced Prince George’s County hospital negligence lawyer who can work to gather and present all evidence needed to satisfy the burden of proof in your medical malpractice claim.
 If we are successful, you may receive financial compensation for both economic and non-economic damages.
 Economic damages deal with the financial cost of an injury, while non-economic damages compensate a person for emotional trauma, pain and suffering, disfigurement, and other non-monetary damages.

 In Maryland, the statute of limitations for medical malpractice claims is three years from the date you discovered your injury, or five years from the date your injury occurred, whichever comes first.
 Waiting past the statute of limitations will most likely permanently time-bar you from suing.
 Our legal team is prepared to assist you today.

 Contact a Prince George’s County Hospital Negligence Lawyer

 No one should have to endure injuries sustained at the hands of a negligent medical professional on their own.
 Our team is here to help all those who’ve been harmed by hospital staff or management.
-Contact McCarthy, Winkelman & Mester, LLP today to schedule your free initial consultation.
+Contact McCarthy, Winkelman, Mester & Offutt, L.L.P. today to schedule your free initial consultation.